ZhiCheng0326/SSR_Scrapping/README.md

 ## Special Thanks
-Special thanks to koh meng yit for the inspiration to this project.
+Special thanks to @kmykoh97 for the inspiration to this project.